maths38/meta-analysis_package/README.md

 6. Wait until the program finishes.
 7. Check `output.txt` in the same directory as `input.txt`.

-Alternatively, you may download `input.txt` from https://github.com/maths38/meta-analysis_package, see the example.
+Alternatively, you may download `input.txt`, and toy and real example text files, from https://github.com/maths38/meta-analysis_package, see the example.

 Alternatively, you may run the following Python code from the directory containing `input.txt`.
 ``` python